-President Trump Wants to Fight the Freedom Caucus.
-5 Things to Know About the Group
+5 Things to Know About the House Freedom Caucus

 It has more than 30 members.

-Ohio Rep. Jim Jordan, North Carolina Rep. Mark Meadows and Pennsylvania Rep. Scott Perry are the co-chairs of the group, which currently has about 32 members, according to the Washington Post.
+Ohio Rep. Jim Jordan, North Carolina Rep. Mark Meadows and Pennsylvania Rep. Scott Perry are the co-chairs of the House Freedom Caucus, which currently has about 32 members, according to the Washington Post.
 Members of the House Freedom Caucus are among the most ideologically conservative House Republicans, as Pew Research Center found in an analysis of 36 confirmed Freedom Caucus members in 2015.

 The caucus has wielded a lot of power in past fights.